 Anal and penile cancers can be treated through chemotherapy, radiation therapy, and surgery.
 A combination of these treatments may be needed in some cases.

 How can HPV infection be prevented?

 Since the mode of transmission is through sexual contact, then the best way to prevent it is by practicing safe sex or by having only one sexual partner.
 Condoms can help prevent the spread of the infection.
 However, it is not a guarantee because not all the infected areas, such as the scrotum and groin, can be covered by a condom.

-As with any disease, you should consult your doctor for appropriate diagnosis and treatment for HPV.
+As with any disease, you should consult your doctor for appropriate diagnosis and treatment.